 Issue #1: Mower Won't Start

-Similar to a John Deere mower that refuses to start, electrical, airflow obstruction, or an empty gas tank are typical reasons your Troy Bilt mower won’t start.
+Electrical, airflow obstruction, or an empty gas tank are typical reasons why your Troy Bilt mower won’t start.
 Other aspects like the ignition switch, battery issues, and seat safety switches could also be to blame.

 Issue #2: Starts Then Stops

-If your high-quality Troy Bilt mower starts then abruptly stops, it’s most likely due to an issue with the spark plug, engine oil, or air filter.
+If the your push or riding Troy Bilt mower starts then abruptly stops, it’s most likely due to an issue with the spark plug, engine oil, or air filter.